Mt. San Antonio College to UC Berkeley

 Major Requirements

-Public Health (L&S B.A.) — Pre-Nursing Pathway at UC Berkeley
+Public Health (School of Public Health B.S.) at UC Berkeley

 Courses at Mt.
 San Antonio College that satisfy UC Berkeley's Nursing major preparation, verified via ASSIST.org.